thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 **Disclaimer**: These are notes I'm taking as I go through the material and I tend to summarize, paraphrase and add my own insights.
 Although I try to be as accurate as possible, there may be things I've misunderstood.
 Additionally, since I'm not writing a paper here, I may quote definitions I've found on various sites.
 I do want to mention that I used this [Udemy course](https://www.udemy.com/course/comptiacsaplus) for some of the definitions.
 If you see any mistakes and would like to fix them, please create a PR [here](https://github.com/thomashzhang/thomaszhang.com).

-- **Runbook** - Automated version of a playbook
+- **Runbook** - Automated version of a playbook.
+- **Sanitization** - Procedures that define how to dispose information or objects.
+- **Scan-Patch-Scan** - A common motto for IT - scan for vulnerabilities, patch it, then scan it again to verify the patch.
-- **SOAR** - Security Orchestration, Automation, Response, basically think of this as a "next-gen" SIEM
+- **SOAR** - Security Orchestration, Automation, Response, basically think of this as a "next-gen" SIEM.